Aníbal Mosa

-Yakob Aníbal Mosa Shmes (born 6 April 1967) is a Chilean entrepreneur who served from as the president of Blanco y Negro S.A. board concessionaire that manages the Club Social y Deportivo Colo-Colo.
+Yakob Aníbal Mosa Shmes (born 6 April 1967) is a Syrian-born Chilean entrepreneur who served as the president of Blanco y Negro S.A. board concessionaire that manages the Club Social y Deportivo Colo-Colo.

 Biography

-In late 2010, Mosa bought a 12,5% stake in Blanco y Negro after acquiring the titles auctioned by then freshly elected President Sebastián Piñera.
+He immigrated from Qamishli in Syria to Chile with his family when he was six years old.
+In late 2010, Mosa bought a 12,5% stake in Blanco y Negro after acquiring the share dividends auctioned by then newly-elected President Sebastián Piñera.

 Political views

 He is openly progressivist.
 His parents Assisi Meuse and Amal Schmes were members of the Baath Arab Socialist Party.
 In August 2019, he declared his admiration for former President Michelle Bachelet, whom he described as a «heritage of Chilean democracy».